MaxRondelli/HRNet-with-Custom-Dataset/README.md

 This repository is a mirror of the original High-Resolution Network (HRNet) repository, which can be found [here](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch).
 The primary purpose of this repository is to provide instructions and code modifications for training HRNet on your own custom dataset.

-## Overview

-HRNet is a state-of-the-art framework for high-resolution visual recognition tasks.
-This repository has been customized to enable easy training on your own datasets.

 ## Getting Started

 To get started with training your own custom dataset using HRNet, follow these steps: